Prince Vijaya: Kingdom of Tambapanni

 Vijaya then asked Kuveni, his Yakkhini consort, to leave the community because his citizens feared supernatural beings like her.
 He offered her money, asking her to leave their two children behind, but Kuveni brought the children along to the Yakkha city of Lankapura.
 She asked her children to remain behind as she entered the city, where other Yakkhas saw her as a traitor; suspected of spying, she was killed by a Yakkha.
 On the advice of her maternal uncle, the children fled to Sumanakuta (identified with Adam's Peak).
 In the Malaya region of Lanka, they married and began the Pulinda race (identified with the Vedda people, not to be confused with the Pulindas of India).

 Vijaya was crowned king.
-The Pandava king's daughter became his queen, and other women were married to his followers according to their rank.
+The Pandya king's daughter became his queen, and other women were married to his followers according to their rank.
 Vijaya bestowed gifts on his ministers and his father-in-law; he abandoned his evil ways, and ruled Lanka in peace and justice.